RonitBaranwal/RonitBaranwal/README.md

 ### Hi there 👋
-Myself Ronit Kumar Baranwal , an aspiring full stack MERN developer.
-Currently in B.Tech 3rd year pursuing CSE from JAdavpur University.
+Myself Ronit Kumar Baranwal , Full stack developer with a nag for data science.
+Currently working and got passed from Jadavpur University.

 <!--
 **RonitBaranwal/RonitBaranwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.